mkdika/rexumee/README.md

 ## Edit Resume Content

 To edit resume content with your preferences, open the file: `src/main/resources/application.yml` , then edit under the `resume` sections.
 All the content structure are using [YAML](http://yaml.org/) markup language convention.
+Check the customable fields from example or from the [online preview](https://www.mkdika.com).